pankajkr62/FetchRewards/README.md

 6. Transaction are sorted as per timestamp.
 For same timestamp, insertion order is followed.

 ## Improvements

-1. Faster processing of transactions if we store indexes of transactions with negative and positive points per user.
-Can use a HashMap.
+1. Can use other data structures like LinkedList with some modifications for faster processing .
-2. Proper Unit Testing can be done instead of manual testing.
+2. Using persistent datastore to store transactions in order to achieve real world application.
-3. Using persistent datastore to store transactions in order to achieve real world application.
+3. Proper Unit Testing can be done instead of manual testing.